How to Support Toilet Training Goals in Children

 In this workshop, you will gain the following insights and tools to:

-Learn about typical toileting milestones and how they relate to a child’s development, as well as variations in timelines for different children. - Explore toileting acquisition stages:
+- Learn about typical toileting milestones and how they relate to a child’s development, including variations in timelines between children

-Discover the key stages of toileting development and how to assess when a child is ready to move to the next stage. - Support families through the toileting journey:
+- Discover the key stages of toileting development and how to assess when a child is ready to progress

-Gain strategies to guide families in creating a supportive environment and a plan for helping their child reach toileting independence. - Identify when to start:
+- Gain strategies to guide families in creating a supportive environment and a plan for helping their child achieve toileting independence

-Develop practical skills and strategies to confidently support children aged 0-12 years in their journey to toileting independence.
+- Strengthen your practical skills to confidently support children aged 0–12 years on their journey to toileting independence

 Who is this workshop for?